tylim88/Create-Prisma-App/README.md

 ## Troubleshooting

-### "project default\$default not found" (mostly when running test and prod)
+### "project default\$default not found" (mostly when running test or prod)

 **cause:** this is due to Node server is ready before Prisma server and fail to deploy schema, this happen if your server is sleeping and prisma need time to establish connection
 **remedy:** the solution is easy, increase delay of **wait-prisma** npm scripts in package.json
 **remark:** I will try to come up with checking mechanism in future

-### "internal server error" (mostly when running test and prod)
+### "internal server error" (mostly when running test or prod)

-**cause:** could be many reason
+**cause:** could be many reason, most possible reason is Node unable to connect with Prima due to .env variables misconfiguration.
-**remedy:** if your config is correct but still has this error, wait a while and keep trying, else google prisma internal server error
+**remedy:** if your config is correct but has this error, wait a while and keep trying, else check your .env variables configuration.

-### graphql playground show blank page after dev/test setup
+### graphql playground show blank page after dev or test setup

 **cause:** Node fail or haven't establish the connection with Prisma server
 **remedy:** the solution is easy, either you wait and refresh or increase delay of **wait-prisma** npm scripts in package.json
-**remark:** Starting from v1.2.0 I no longer include package.json in template and this shouldn't happen anymore

 ### "bcrypt_lib.node was compiled against a different Node.js"

 **cause:** You probably updated your Nodejs and the bcrypt binary is not compatible with it, [click here to read more](https://stackoverflow.com/questions/46384591/node-was-compiled-against-a-different-node-js-version-using-node-module-versio)
 **remedy:** delete node_module and package-lock.json then npm i
+**remark:** Starting from v1.2.0 I no longer include package.json in template and this shouldn't happen anymore

 ### "SyntaxError: Unexpected token {" when running jest related npm script with mouse click